Cambridge-ICCS/cambridge-iccs.github.io/summerschool23.md

 [found on the workshop GitHub repository](https://github.com/Cambridge-ICCS/ml-training-material) alongside installation instructions.

-## Probabilistic Machine Learning: From Bayesian Linear Regression to Gaussian Processes
+## Probabilistic Machine Learning - From Bayesian Linear Regression to Gaussian Processes

 Setup instructions for the second session: